milindparikh/mps/README.md

        add_subscription (Subscriber, {"Promotions", "com.amazon.sales.orders", <InstanceId>, <CB>}, stream)

 Replaying is when a client needs to look at the history of that Topic/Key.
 There is no current merge capabilities when the replay becomes in-sync with the stream.
-The following verbs are supported in mps
+The following verbs will be  supported in mps

 	     {replay, from_begining, to_end}       %% the end as it exists at the start of replay {replay, from_begining, to_infinity}  %% after playing catchup, behaves like stream on own channel